Porphyria cutanea tarda: Pathogenesis

 Porphyria cutanea tarda is primarily caused by uroporphyrinogen decarboxylase deficiency (UROD).
 Uroporphyrinogen decarboxylase occurs in nature as a homodimer of two subunits.
-It participates in the fifth step in heme synthesis pathway, and is active in the cytosol.
+It participates in the fifth step in the heme synthesis pathway, and is active in the cytosol.
 This enzymatic conversion results in coproporphyrinogen III as the primary product.
 This is accomplished by the clockwise removal of the four carboxyl groups present in the cyclic uroporphyrinogen III molecule.
-Therefore, a deficiency in this enzyme causes the aforementioned buildup of uroporphyrinogen and hepta-carboxylic porphyrinogen, and to a lesser extent hexa-carboxylic porphyrinogen, and penta-carboxylic porphyrinogen in the urine, which can be helpful in the diagnosis of this disorder.
+Therefore, a deficiency in this enzyme causes the aforementioned buildup of uroporphyrinogen and heptacarboxylic porphyrinogen, and to a lesser extent, hexacarboxylic porphyrinogen and pentacarboxylic porphyrinogen in the urine, which can be helpful in the diagnosis of this disorder.

-The dermatological symptoms of PCT that include blistering and lesions on sun-exposed areas of the skin are caused by a buildup of porphyrin compounds (specifically uroporphyrinogen) close to the surface of the skin that have been oxidized by free radicals or sunlight.
+The dermatological symptoms of PCT, which include blistering and lesions on sun-exposed areas of the skin, are caused by a buildup of porphyrin compounds (specifically uroporphyrinogen) close to the surface of the skin that have been oxidized by free radicals or sunlight.
 The oxidized porphyrins initiate degranulation of dermal mast cells, which release proteases that catabolize the surrounding proteins.
 This begins a cell-mediated positive feedback loop which matches the description of a type 4 delayed hypersensitivity reaction.
 The resulting blisters, therefore, do not appear immediately but begin to show up 2–3 days after sun exposure.
 Due to the highly conjugated structure of porphyrins involving alternating single and double carbon bonds, these compounds exhibit a deep purple color, resulting in the discoloration observed in the skin.
-Excess alcohol intake decreases hepcidin production which leads to increased iron absorption from the gut and an increase in oxidative stress.
-This oxidative stress then leads to inhibition of uroporphyrinogen decarboxylase, creating an excess of uroporphyrinogen III which is oxidized from the relatively harmless porphyrinogens into their oxidized porphyrins form.
+Excess alcohol intake decreases hepcidin production, which leads to increased iron absorption from the gut and an increase in oxidative stress.
+This oxidative stress then leads to inhibition of uroporphyrinogen decarboxylase, creating an excess of uroporphyrinogen III which is oxidized from the relatively harmless porphyrinogens into their oxidized porphyrin form.
 Concentrated instances of oxidative stress (alcohol, physical trauma, psychological stress, etc.) cause the liver to hemorrhage these porphyrins into the blood stream where they are then susceptible to oxidation.